Twisted Conjugacy in Direct Products of Groups: Introduction

 In this article, we investigate the following question. \begin{quest*} Let \(G\) and \(H\) be (non-isomorphic) groups and let \(n \geq 2\) be an integer.
 What can we say about \(\SpecR(G^{n})\) and \(\SpecR(G \times H)\) in terms of \(\SpecR(G)\) and \(\SpecR(H)\)? \end{quest*} There has already been done some research into Reidemeister spectra of direct products: S.\ Tertooy determined the Reidemeister spectrum of direct products of free nilpotent groups in his PhD thesis \cite[\S6.5]{Tertooy19} (see also Remark following \cref{cor:SpecRProductCentrelessDirectlyIndecomposableGroups}); K.\ Dekimpe and D.\ Gon\c{c}alves investigated in \cite{DekimpeGoncalves15} the Reidemeister spectrum of infinite abelian groups, some of which are given by an infinite direct product of finite abelian groups.
 However, these results concern more concrete (families of) groups, whereas we aim to find more general results.

 We start by providing a matrix description of the endomorphism monoid of a direct product of groups, which we then use to determine the Reidemeister number of endomorphisms of specific forms.
 We also derive sufficient conditions to obtain complete information on \(\SpecR(G \times H)\) if we know \(\SpecR(G)\) and \(\SpecR(H)\).
+We illustrate our results by means of examples.

-\section{Matrix description of endomorphism monoid of direct product}
+\section{Matrix Description of Endomorphism Monoid of Direct Product}

 Given a group \(G\), the set \(\End(G)\) of all endomorphisms on \(G\) forms a monoid under composition, with the identity map as neutral element.
 For endomorphisms of direct products of groups, there exists an alternative way to represent this monoid by means of matrices of group homomorphisms, as described by \eg F.\ Johnson in \cite[\S1]{Johnson83}, J.\ Bidwell, M.\ Curran and D.\ McCaughan in \cite[Theorem~1.1]{BidwellCurranMcCaughan06} and by J.\ Bidwell in \cite[Lemma~2.1]{Bidwell08}.